 As freshmen, KUCD students take the foundations: drawing, design and digital skills.
 Sophomores study the foundations of design: typography, visual thinking, illustration techniques, and more digital skills courses, along with Historical Survey of Graphic Design and studio classes in digital photography or life drawing.
 As juniors, KUCD students learn the all aspects of design as required by the industry: Graphic Design, Advertising Design, Interactive Design, and Illustration.
 Then, as they get closer to graduation, Seniors they hone their skills in design specialization areas they love.
 They can also choose an internship (if qualified) or a variety of fine art studios or minor courses complement the Communication Design major.
 Courses in professional practices and portfolio development ensure that students are prepared when the real-world comes knocking.

 BFA in Communication Design Student Learning Outcomes

-- Describe and respond to the audiences and contexts which communication solutions must address, including recognition of the physical, cognitive, cultural, and social human factors that shape design decisions.
+- Describe and respond to the audiences and contexts that shape design decisions.